hackley2/laravel-docker-package/readme.md

 <br>

 This Laravel Package helps get you up and running with a docker development environment in no time.
-No need to bog your host computer down with PHP, MYSQL, or Apache.
+No need to bog your host computer down with installing a LAMP stack directly.

 ## Creating a new Laravel Project: